mrinalcs/mrinalcs.github.io/_posts/2024/10/21/use-extension-removed-chrome-store.md

 ---
-title: "Use Extension Removed from Chrome Store"
+title: "Install and Use Chrome Extensions Removed from the Chrome Web Store"
-description: "How to install Chrome extensions removed from the Chrome Web Store different methods"
+description: "Methods for reinstalling Chrome extensions that have been removed from the Chrome Web Store."
 date: 2024-10-21
 tags: [extension, tips]
 image: "2110242.jpeg"